PecanProject/bety/The-Biofuel-Ecopysiological-Traits-and-Yields-Database.md

 9.  https://www.betydb.org/citations/1.json?include[]=sites&include[]=yields
     Return citation 1 in json format with it’s associated sites and yields

+#### API keys

+Using an API key allows access to data without having to enter a login.
+To use an API key, simply append @?key=<your_api_key>@ to the end of the URL.
+Each user must obtain a unique API key.

 ### Web Interface

 The web interface to BETYdb provides an interactive portal in which